We find forever families for children who are in foster care.

 The Dennis and Judy Jones Family Foundation Foster Care & Adoption Program

-This program trains, supports, and prepares families for foster care and adoption licensure.
-In addition to completing the basic requirements, these foster/adoptive parents receive an additional 14 hours of nationally recognized trauma training and specialized support services from our highly trained staff.
+This program trains, supports, and prepares families for foster care licensure and adoption readiness.
+The Dennis and Judy Jones Family Foundation Foster Care & Adoption Program is the most robust in the region.
+In addition to requiring the minimum 27-hour training requirements, our participants receive an additional 14 hours of nationally-recognized trauma training, plus two-years of ongoing support services from our highly-trained staff, many of whom are foster/adoptive parents themselves.

 The Dennis and Judy Jones Family Foundation made a $300,000 investment in the Foster & Adoptive Care Coalition to increase the number of foster and adoptive homes in Greater St. Louis.
-The 2017 grant will address this crucial need, as the number of children entering foster care has increased over the past three years, here and throughout the country, largely because of the opioid epidemic.
+This 2017 grant addressed this crucial need, as the number of children entering foster care has increased over the past three years, here and throughout the country, largely because of the opioid epidemic.